US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/ui-components/general-requirements.md

 ## SCSS Name Spacing

-SCSS file have a tendency to bleed across various components in the App if not properly name-spaced to the coponent they are intended to modify.
+SCSS files have a tendency to bleed across various components in the App if not properly name-spaced to the coponent they are intended to modify.
 Don’t use element types, i.e. TABLE or UL or SPAN or worse DIV as the top level qualifier in a scss file.
 Start the scss file with a specific class name or id name that is assigned to the top level HTML element in the TSX of the component.